andre-ye/pub/_posts/2022-9-4-capital.md

 - Less labor-power must be expended into producing the machinery than is displaced by the machine.
 The capitalist
 - Capitalist profit comes from unpaid surplus labor.
 - The machine validates the labor which went into creating the machine: the amount of value transferred depends on the productivity of the machine.
-- **Marx inssits on the social nature of technological development, against great/genius man theory.**
+- **Marx insists on the social nature of technological development, against great/genius man theory.**
 - Reducing wages decreases the want for machines.

 **Section 3.** The Proximate Effects of Machinery on the Workman.